-The General Business Minor provides the motivated Bachelor of Interdisciplinary Studies (BIS) student with broad exposure to the major foundational areas of modern business.
+The Academic Year Business Minor provides the motivated Bachelor of Interdisciplinary Studies (BIS) student with broad exposure to the major foundational areas of modern business.
 It also effectively complements the BIS majors in General Studies, Information Systems, Leadership Studies and Media & Technology.
 Choosing to pursue a Business Minor will not only expand a student’s business knowledge but will also expand a student’s opportunities in the post-degree job market.

 COMPUTER SCIENCE MINOR

 Please check the website for the Department of Computing Sciences for information on the Computer Science Minor.

 Any undergraduate student may pursue a minor in Information Systems.
 The Information Systems Minor is designed to help you acquire information technology knowledge and skills through a broad selection of coursework.
 It is designed for people who are pursuing a bachelor's degree in another major but wish to have a more formal grounding in the management of information and wish to understand the information demands on business and society.
 This curriculum provides an excellent educational opportunity for careers in diverse environments.

 Part-Time Studies students may pursue a minor in Leadership Studies.
 The Leadership Studies Minor is designed to allow you to acquire leadership related knowledge and skills through a broad selection of coursework.
 It is designed for people who are pursuing a bachelor's degree in another major but want to have a more formal grounding in leadership practices.
 This curriculum provides an excellent educational opportunity for careers in diverse environments.